-The Senior Scientist must be an Australian citizen, a permanent resident of Australia or have an appropriate working visa for the full term of the Grant.
-Senior Scientists who are neither Australian citizens nor permanent residents must provide evidence of residency status and the right to remain in Australia for the duration of the funding period, certified by a Justice of the Peace or equivalent.
+The Clinician Scientist must be an Australian citizen, a permanent resident of Australia or have an appropriate working visa for the full term of the grant.
+Clinical Scientists who are neither Australian citizens nor permanent residents must provide evidence of residency status and the right to remain in Australia for the duration of the funding period, which is certified by a Justice of the Peace or equivalent.
 Note that for electronic documents, an official VEVO statement is sufficient, JP certification is not required.
-Australian citizens and permanent residents are not required to provide evidence.
+Australian Citizens and Permanent Residents are not required to provide evidence.